MKnoles78/password-generator/README.md

 // added prompts and confirms, tested with alerts
 // added if/else statements with alerts to check confirms
 // console.log for confirms to see in console
+// added additional gherkins to create a more precise result